LocationCampos Elíseos 218, Polanco, 11550 Ciudad de México, D.F., Mexico

 CollaboratorsAdán Paredes, Ignacio Rodríguez Bach, SAMA Architects, Sociedad Anónima

-From the architect.
+Text description provided by the architects.
 CHAPULÍN concept was conceived by SAMA Architects and mob, fusing characteristic elements of Mexico’s history.
 It is a space inspired in the essence of ancient Mexican traditions, translated into a contemporary language.

 SAMA and mob planned interiors to be conformed by a playful selection of various materials, which altogether permeate and emphasize each of the different areas in the restaurant.
 The main entrance welcomes us with a unique hallway, made up by a fixing of more than 11,000 custom clay tiles, made by hand in the state of Oaxaca by a group of Oaxacan women in “El Alacrán” ceramics workshop, run by Mexican artist and sculptor Adan Paredes.
 The tiles were strategically designed in order to fit into the curved walls along the corridor, thus generating a transitional space between the hotel’s foyer and the restaurant’s lobby.